Squirmy Wormy Sandwiches Recipe

 - 1. Cut each hot dog into eight strips.
 In a large skillet, saute hot dogs in oil until golden brown.

-- 2. Stir in the ketchup, brown sugar, Worcestershire sauce, mustard and, if desired, Liquid Smoke; heat through.
+- 2. Stir in the ketchup, brown sugar, Worcestershire sauce, mustard and Liquid Smoke if desired; heat through.
 Serve on buns.
 Yield: 6 servings.

 Reviews for Squirmy Wormy Sandwiches